opiyodon/trikl3/README.md

 ## Support

 If you encounter any issues or have questions, please file an issue on the GitHub repository or contact our support team at support@trikl3.com.

----

-This README is a living document and will be updated as the project evolves.
-Last updated: [Current Date]